tx-pts-dai/github-workflows/README.md

 The main goal is to have a single source of truth for all workflows, so that they can be easily updated and reused.

+Features include, but are not limited to:

+- terraform management
+- aws authentication
+- docker image management
+- lambda builds

+The state of these workflows are considered to be in alpha, and are subject to change to suit the needs of projects managed by DAI.

 ## Usage

 Create a `.github/workflows` directory in your repository and create workflows that reference the workflows in this repository.